letspersuade/engineering/docs/readme.md

     * Does Vault support real time property updating?

-* 📚 **[Podman](https://podman.io/)** `[Containerization]` : As `Docker` is slowly clamping down on the use of Docker Desktop as a GUI for container management, new containerization services are coming out that adhere to the OCI (Open Container Initiative) protocol (same as Docker Images) to build and deploy container images.
+* 📚 **[Podman](https://podman.io/)** `[Containerization]` : As `Docker` is slowly clamping down on the free use of Docker Desktop as a GUI for container management, new containerization services are coming out that adhere to the OCI (Open Container Initiative) protocol (same as Docker Images) to build and deploy container images.
 Podman is nearly indistinguishable from Docker and may have a better license of use.
     * **What we need to know**
       * What benefits does Podman have over Docker?
       * Does this at all impact our ability to deploy and run containers on cloud providers?

 * 📚 **[.HTTP Files](https://github.com/Huachao/vscode-restclient)** `[API Documentation]` : A growing trend in API documentation is to use `.http` files to hold examples calls to API endpoints.
 These files can exist in version control along side the codebase and can utilize scripting abilities to share variables among different documented API request.
 Not only can this be used for documentation but also as a tool to quickly hit endpoints or to run automated testing.
 Plugins exist in most major IDEs to support `.http` files.